The gravitational eikonal: from particle, string and brane collisions to black-hole encounters: Exponentiation and the subleading 2--body eikonal

 Since we are interested in the long-range interaction between the stack of D$p$-branes and the external probe, we wrote the amplitude in the so-called closed string channel where the large-$\lambda$ limit is simple and describes a superposition of closed string states exchanged between the D$p$-branes and the scattered closed string.
 In this limit the world-sheet has the shape of a sphere connected to the D$p$-branes by two thin tubes and with two punctures representing the external states.
 The factor of $\lambda^{-\frac{d-p-1}{2}}$ in~\eqref{eq:BVVB2} follows from the Gaussian integration of the center-of-mass momentum of the virtual closed string propagating between the two boundaries, which can be non-trivial only along the $d-p-1$ directions where the D$p$-branes impose Dirichlet boundary conditions.
 After implementing the change of variables in \eqref{changevari} and \eqref{eq:rhoomega}, Eq.~\eqref{eq:BVVB2} reads

+where the region of integration for $\rho$ depends on $\zeta$: $\operatorname{max}\{-\zeta, -(1-\zeta)\}<\rho<\operatorname{min}\{\zeta, 1-\zeta\}$.
+The precise definition of ${\mathcal R}(\zeta)$ will not play any role in our analysis, since we focus on the leading contribution dominated by the $\rho\sim 0$ region, see however~\cite{Bianchi:2011se} for a more general setup where this point becomes relevant.
 As expected the integrand in~\eqref{eq:BVVB2} does not depend on $\omega_1+\omega_2$ and so, in \eqref{eq:BVVB2bis}, we have trivially performed the integration over this variable.
 Our goal is to extract the leading contribution in the classical limit of the integral~\eqref{eq:BVVB2} and show that it provides the first term needed to exponentiate the 1PM stringy eikonal operator \eqref{eq:hatdelta0cl}.
 In this context the classical parameters are $R_p$ in~\eqref{eq:Rpscale}, describing the gravitational backreaction of the D$p$-branes, and $E_s$, describing the probe state.
 So, as in the tree-level analysis, we are interested in the large $E_s$ limit which from~\eqref{eq:BVVB2bis} is suppressed unless one takes also $\rho$ small.
 Thus, for our purposes, we can use in~\eqref{eq:BVVB2bis} the approximate expressions

 In the expression for $V_t$ we kept only the terms that do not have any exponential factor involving $\lambda$, while for $V_s$ we kept also the first exponential terms that become relevant in the region $\lambda \sim \ln(\alpha' E^2_s)$ and considered only the $\rho$-dependent terms that are enhanced by a factor of $\lambda$.
 In order to extract the classical terms contributing to the 2PM eikonal operator $\hat{\delta}_1$, one would need a better approximation for $V_s$ and $V_t$ as partially discussed in~\cite{DAppollonio:2010ae}.
 The complete expression for $\hat\delta_1$ at string level is not known, so we will not pursue further this analysis here.